18 Quick & Easy Spring Craft Projects

 Dress Up a Vintage Basket for Spring

-As with the scraps of fabric, you likely have a vintage basket laying around somewhere.
-Consider how you can dress it up with flowers, greenery, Easter eggs and a bunny.
+Consider how you can dress it up with flowers, greenery, Easter eggs, and a bunny.

-Make Your Own Antique Inspired Crock
+Make Your Own Antique-Inspired Crock

-We’re constantly on the hunt for vintage and antique treasures and we love pieces that are utilitarian too.
-After searching for affordable antique crocks and coming up empty handed, we decided to create our own.
+After searching for affordable antique crocks and coming up empty-handed, we decided to create our own.

 Find out all the details for how to create crock inspired paint cans here.

-Create a European Farmhouse Style
+Create a European Farmhouse Style Cake Stand

 While this DIY European Farmhouse Style Cake Stand is all decorated for Spring, cake stands are something you’ll be able to use throughout the year.

-The top and base for this cake stand were both thrifted finds and we used paint we already had on hand which made it a budget friendly Spring project too!
+The top and base for this cake stand were both thrifted finds, and we used paint we already had on hand, which made it a budget-friendly Spring project too!

 Make Your Own Bird Eggs

 Have the birds been singing like crazy in your yard?
-Ours too!

-These DIY Speckle Eggs took minutes to make and the technique is super easy to follow too.
+These DIY Speckle Eggs took minutes to make, and the technique is super easy to follow too.

 Customize a DIY Bird Nest